 Trump curbs travel from Europe as coronavirus disrupts schools, sports

-President Donald Trump ordered the suspension of European travel to the United States for 30 days to help curb the spread of a coronavirus pandemic that has disrupted nearly all corners of U.S. daily life, from education to sports and entertainment.
-Trump, whose administration has come under sharp criticism for its response to the public health crisis, also announced several steps aimed at blunting economic fallout posed by coronavirus.
+President Donald Trump on Wednesday ordered travel from Europe to the United States restricted for 30 days, responding to mounting pressure to take action against a rapidly spreading coronavirus outbreak disrupting nearly all corners of U.S. daily life.
+Trump, whose administration has come under sharp criticism for its response to a public health crisis that he has previously downplayed, also announced several steps aimed at blunting economic fallout posed by coronavirus.

-National Collegiate Athletic Association (NCAA) said earlier on Wednesday that its wildly popular "March Madness" basketball tournament games would be played in arenas without fans.
+The U.S. women's Olympics softball team canceled the next five exhibition games on its nationwide tour, which were scheduled for Washington and Oregon cities over the next week.
 Late-night television was taking a hit as well, with at least two shows produced in New York City - NBC's "The Tonight Show with Jimmy Fallon" and CBS' "The Late Show with Stephen Colbert" - planning to begin taping without a live studio audience for the first time, Hollywood trade publication Variety reported.

 The outbreak even touched one of Hollywood's most beloved stars, as Oscar-winning actor Tom Hanks announced on Twitter that he and his wife, Rita Wilson, had tested positive for coronavirus in Australia, where he was on a film shoot.
 TRUMP ACTS ON TRAVEL, BUSINESS FRONTS

 The market concern was compounded by a Reuters report that the White House had ordered federal health officials to treat top-level coronavirus meetings as classified.
-S&P 500 e-mini futures slid as the president spoke.
-They were last down 3.7%, signalling another day of losses awaits Wall Street.

-In Washington state, Seattle Public Schools announced the cancellation of all classes and other activities, including childcare and athletics, for at least two weeks starting on Thursday in a measure designed to "disrupt widespread infection" by the coronavirus.
-The closure, idling some 53,000 students, is believed to mark the first U.S. big-city school district to halt instruction due to the coronavirus.

-Washington state has documented 366 coronavirus cases, including 29 deaths, most of them concentrated in the Seattle area around a long-term care facility in the suburb of Kirkland.
-There were 1,281 cases in total in the United States, according to a Johns Hopkins University tally.
-The World Health Organization described the coronavirus, which emerged late last year in China, as a pandemic on Wednesday for the first time.
+U.S. stock futures slid as the president spoke, falling more than 4%.

+New York Governor Andrew Cuomo announced the annual St. Patrick's Day parade would be postponed, following several other cities that have likewise scrubbed their March 17 holiday celebrations.
+Public gatherings have been suspended in a coronavirus "hot zone" in New Rochelle, a New York City suburb.

 Democratic presidential contenders Joe Biden and Bernie Sanders were reassessing how to campaign in the face of the spreading outbreak.
-(Additional reporting by Steve Holland, Susan Heavey, David Lawder, Andrea Shalal and Richard Cowan in Washington, and Maria Caspani and Michael Erman in New York and Dan Whitcomb in Los Angeles; Writing by Alistair Bell and Steve Gorman; Editing by Cynthia Osterman, Peter Cooney and Lincoln Feast.)
+(Additional reporting by Steve Holland, Susan Heavey, David Lawder, Andrea Shalal and Richard Cowan in Washington, and Maria Caspani and Michael Erman in New York, Brendan O'Brien in Chicago and Dan Whitcomb in Los Angeles; Writing by Alistair Bell and Steve Gorman; Editing by Bill Tarrant, Peter Cooney and Lincoln Feast.)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)